conda-forge/tango-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `tango, tango-all, tango-datasets, tango-pytorch_lightning, tango-torch, tango-wandb` can be installed with:
+Once the `conda-forge` channel has been enabled, `tango, tango-all, tango-datasets, tango-pytorch_lightning, tango-torch, tango-transformers, tango-wandb` can be installed with:

 ```
-conda install tango tango-all tango-datasets tango-pytorch_lightning tango-torch tango-wandb
+conda install tango tango-all tango-datasets tango-pytorch_lightning tango-torch tango-transformers tango-wandb
 ```

 It is possible to list all of the versions of `tango` available on your platform with: